 The boy expresses his wish to accompany his uncle to Nashville – something he sees as an adventure and a way of replacing the daily farm routine with the chance to “…be somebody”.
-Naturally Whit’s parents aren’t thrilled with the idea – but they let him go because they are afraid that his uncle’s condition may become worse.
-The rest of the story follows their exploits on the road where they experience thrilling adventures and meet some interesting characters.
+Naturally, Whit’s parents aren’t thrilled with the idea – but they let him go because they are afraid that his uncle’s condition may become worse.
+The rest of the story follows their exploits on the road, where they experience thrilling adventures and meet some interesting characters.
 Among the latter are singers (Blues and Country stars), scammers (they get shot at), policemen, and ladies of questionable repute (which leads to Whit’s first sexual encounter).
-All of these experiences are new and exciting to the young boy – and offer him an opportunity to peek into the world of adulthood– a world to which he will soon be entering.
+These experiences are new and exciting to the young boy – and offer him an opportunity to peek into the world of adulthood– a world to which he will soon be entering.
 His uncle is both a mentor and a friend to the kid, showing him the manly things to do (most of which happen to be things that his parents wouldn’t approve).

 I really like the film and there is more than one reason for that.
 While the story is not complex or suspenseful, it does feature plenty of funny and heartwarming scenes.
 As I said in my recent review of The Cowboys — about not being that familiar with the American Western star John Wayne prior to seeing that movie — I also haven’t seen many movies with Clint Eastwood – so I had the opportunity to form an unbiased opinion of his acting.
 Not only was I impressed by it – his singing skills are on par with his acting.

 Unlike most films I have seen, the actors portraying the characters that the protagonists encounter on their journey are equally memorable.
-From the Black Blues singer, to the policemen, to the mechanic who gets hired to fix Red Stovall’s car – while I can’t recall the name of the actors, their characters are alive in my mind while writing this review.
+From the Black Blues singer to the policemen, to the mechanic who gets hired to fix Red Stovall’s car – while I can’t recall the name of the actors, their characters are alive in my mind while writing this review.